MilliPress/MilliCache/README.md

 - PHP Redis or Predis extension
 - Redis Server

-Please go sure that you have a Redis Server and the PECL PHP Redis extension installed and running.
-If you are using Ubuntu, you can install Redis with the following commands:
+Please make sure you have a Redis server and the PECL PHP Redis extension installed and running.
+If you are using Ubuntu, you can install Redis using the following commands

-### Install Redis on Ubuntu
+### Installing Redis on Ubuntu

 ```bash
 $ sudo apt update